 - The Expression Language used for the variable is based on the implementation of SpEL (Spring Expression Language)

-- Formats with multiple variables can be set to String type Data
+- Formats with multiple variables can be set to String-type Data

-- E.g. If you set 'Process ID is #{processInstanceId}.
-Process Sequence number is #{processInstanceSequenceNumber}', the values of 'Process ID is 12345.
-Process Sequence number is 67890' will be assigned
+- E.g. If you set "Process ID is #{processInstanceId}.
+Process Sequence number is #{processInstanceSequenceNumber}", the values "Process ID is 12345.
+Process Sequence number is 67890" will be assigned

 - If there is a conflict, such multiple lines of data being assigned to a single-line String-type Data Item, it will result in an error